Breville Mini Smart Oven Review

 Below we further discuss how the Mini Smart Oven performed in each of our individual tests.

-The Breville Mini Smart Oven earned a score of 8 out of 10 in our baking tests, putting it just behind the top score of 9 and far above the low score of 4.
+The Breville Mini Smart Oven earned a high score in our baking tests, putting it just behind the top performers.

-In our testing the Mini Smart Oven made delicious, crunchy cookies and fluffy, golden cake.
+In our testing, the Mini Smart Oven made delicious, crunchy cookies and fluffy, golden cake.
 It also produced chicken drumsticks with crispy skins and tender meat.
-Its baked offerings were nearly as good as those that came from the top scoring model, which happened to be the full sized Breville Smart Oven.
-However, the Mini Smart Oven had a slightly harder time with retaining moisture than its big sibling.
+Its baked offerings were nearly as good as those that came from the top-scoring model, which happened to be the full-sized Breville Smart Oven.
+However, the Mini Smart Oven had a slightly harder time retaining moisture than its big sibling.
 None of the food we made in the Mini Smart Oven came out dry, but it just wasn't quite on the same level of the moist delectableness served up by the full-sized Smart Oven.

 Ease of Use

-The Mini Smart Oven lives up to the legacy set by the full-sized Smart Oven, as both models shared the top score of 9 out of 10 in our temperature accuracy testing.
-Scores in this metric were as low as 2.
+The Mini Smart Oven lives up to the legacy set by the full-sized Smart Oven, as both models shared the top score in our temperature accuracy testing.

-Not only did the Mini Smart Oven always stay within 10˚ of its set temperature in our testing, it got to that temperature much faster than other ovens.
+Not only did the Mini Smart Oven always stay within 10˚ of its set temperature in our testing, but it also got to that temperature much faster than other ovens.
 Where most ovens took 12-15 minutes to get up to 450˚, the Mini Smart Oven was able to get there in under 10.
-The only model that could top this feat in our testing was the Panasonic FlashXpress, which can heat up instantaneously thanks to infrared heating elements.
-However, those elements can't bake nearly as well as the traditional heating elements found in the Mini Smart Oven.

-The Mini Smart Oven excelled at toasting, sharing the top score of 8 out of 10 in our toasting metric, which saw scores as low as 4.
+The Mini Smart Oven excelled at toasting, sharing the top score in our toasting metric.

-In our testing the Mini Smart Oven made toast with a degree of evenness and consistency not seen in most toaster ovens.
+In our testing, the Mini Smart Oven made toast with a degree of evenness and consistency not seen in most toaster ovens.
 We did see some cool spots towards the edge of the toast map, but nothing major.
 Despite not having a bagel function, bagels made in this machine were also exceptional, with evenly toasted faces and chewy backsides.
-These results were very similar to those we saw from the other small oven in our testing, the Panasonic FlashXpress.

 The Mini Smart Oven is certainly not the cheapest toaster oven out there.
 However, if you value compactness, you won't find a more versatile cooking device.
 This makes it a great value for those with limited counter space.